 - Naturally release pressure.

-- Stir in the remaining 2 tablespoons of ghee and garnish with cilantro.
+- Stir in the remaining 2 tablespoons of ghee and garnish with a drizzle of heavy cream and cilantro if desired.
 The dal will continue to thicken as it cools.

 - This recipe is part of my onion masala series – be sure to check it out!